-Number three is the results with featured snippets get slightly higher click through rate than those without them.
+Number three is the results with featured snippets get a slightly higher click-through rate than those without them.
 Now, this was debated quite a bit earlier this year in 2020, when Google made the shift of how it's going to display links with featured snippets.

 What concerned a lot of people is that, do feature snippets get the kind of traffic that a position one would get?
 The exact numbers were 39.6% click-through-rate for results with featured snippets, as opposed to 37% with the results without them.

 They did notice that positions one and two were lower click-through rates than the average, but the remaining positions 3 through 10 are getting much higher.

 So when there is a featured snippet, there is an uplift in the organic click-through rate.

 YouTube receives more than 6% of desktop search traffic.
 YouTube is an extremely powerful platform in search.
 Yes, it is owned by Google.
 It's also its own search engine.
 But over on desktop search, when people are looking for content, especially content that is recommending a video, YouTube massively over performs its raw visibility.
 And it gets about 6% of desktop search traffic, which is pretty powerful, especially if you are leveraging video.

 YouTube is a great platform to be on.
 Google does have a bias towards YouTube, which makes sense.
 They own the platform.
 This is an area you can invest in, and also look to see if your audience is searching for video results.
 Because if they are, you can create targeted content, and that can also rank in search.